Farmers' market closed for the season

 Annie's Project — Risk Management Education for Farm and Ranch Women

 Creating a transition plan to make sure a farm continues as a productive business can be challenging.
 Farm women can learn how to plan successful farm transitions in a five-session course offered by the University of Missouri Extension – Washington County.
-The "Managing for Today and Tomorrow: Farm Transition Planning" program, a new Annie's Project course, has been scheduled for this summer in Park Hills on Tuesday evenings; August 13 through September 10.
+The "Managing for Today and Tomorrow: Farm Transition Planning" program, a new Annie's Project course are being planned for 2014.

 The cost is $75 per family, which includes a 300 page workbook with fact sheets, hands-on activities, and presentations.
 A light supper will be served before each class at 6 p.m.
 Course size is limited, so please register soon to hold your spot.